Mar 8, 2022

 Let’s look at how to use Salesforce with SupportLogic to predict escalations and send alerts about them.

-When SupportLogic is connected to a Salesforce Service Cloud system, it begins extracting customer signals almost immediately.
+When SupportLogic is connected to a Salesforce Service Cloud system, it begins extracting Salesforce customer signals almost immediately.
 The SX platform uses AI and NLP to analyze structured and unstructured customer data—i.e., ticket information combined with customer messages, comments, and case updates.
-The platform then proactively determines the likelihood and urgency of potential escalations.
+The platform then proactively determines the likelihood and urgency of potential escalations in Salesforce from these customer signals.

 Essentially, SupportLogic SX identifies customers’ most urgent situations early on in the support process, so agents can intervene.
-By identifying the factors that are driving the case toward escalation, the system helps agents take the right pre-emptive actions.
+By identifying the Salesforce customer signals, or factors, that are driving the case toward escalation, the system helps agents take the right pre-emptive actions.

 To understand the value of the integration, consider two scenarios.